searchspring/snap/packages/snap-preact/README.md

 };
 ```

+### config.context

-### `config.context` - optional `Context` object to be used to set the global context.
+Optional `Context` object to be used to set the global context.
 If no context is provided, a default context taken from the integration script (`shopper` variable) will be used, otherwise the provided `config.context` is merged with the script context.
 This context becomes the `globalContext` that is passed to all controllers that are created.

 ### config.client
 A single client instance will be created and shared across all services using the provided config.